wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- 3. Change in **Environment**
 					- Even Java can't solve the problem of different platforms
 					- Factors:
-						- Change in date
+						- Change in date/time
 						-